bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 But, okay.
 That is probably an aside.
 We don't need to go down.
-But, you know, check sync from stack is like, oh, it's cool that you can even make that work.
+But, you know, check sync from stack is like, it's cool that you can even make that work.
 But it is a terrible basis for just about anything.
 And it's more like a game we could play as far as what's the most obscure way we could do some kind of introspection.
-And the answer would be, you know, check-sig from stack.
+And the answer would be, check-sig from stack.
-So any prep-out is a – and the proposals that are in that cluster, and there are a few, are pretty clean, pretty well understood.
+And the proposals that are in that cluster, and there are a few, are pretty clean, pretty well understood.
 AJ would definitely be the person unfortunately he's not here in New York he's kind of you know done a fair bit of travel recently he was like no I'm not going.
 So I'm hoping that while we're in New York he is in his mountain lair somewhere coming up with a scheme to activate any prep out.
 That's if you're listening, AJ, I hope you're going to make that prophecy come true.